 Through mobilisation and intuitive design consideration, workers can operate more flexibly, in less stressful conditions.

 The dream -v- the reality

-In this context, is it surprising that we are seeing the downfall of some construction businesses today?
+In this context, is it surprising that we are seeing the downfall of some major construction businesses today?

 Research has shown that the continuation of unproductive practice not only continues the negative effects of global warming on climate change but also adversely impacts worker mental health and well-being.